Jahid234/NGO-Organization-Website/README.md

-It is non - profitable NGO website.
+#It is a non - profitable NGO website.